thinkUXca/jekyll-now/index.md

     <div class="col-xs-12 col-sm-6">
       <div class="testimonial">
         <p>
           <span class="dropcap">“</span>It was a pleasure working with ThinkUX to refresh and improve the UX design of our organization's website.
-We now have a cleaner more comprehensive site that better reflects our mission.
+We now have a cleaner, more comprehensive site that better reflects our mission.
 The team went above and beyond my expectations!
         </p>
         <div class="attribution">
           <div class="attr-name">